-You might need your PC’s serial number when contacting the manufacturer’s support helpdesk or while claiming the warranty.
-Usually, the serial number is available on the warranty card or on the backside of the laptop.
-Depending on the location of the computer, it might be hard to find the sticker containing the serial number.
+You might need your PC’s serial number to contact the manufacturer’s support helpdesk or claim the warranty.
+Usually, the serial number is on the warranty card or the back of the laptop.
+Depending on the computer’s location, it might be difficult to find the sticker containing the serial number.

 You can also access the machine’s BIOS to get the serial number, but that’s a lengthy process.
-So, in this article, we have decided to share an easy method to find a PC’s serial number via Command Prompt.
+Below is an easy method for finding a PC’s serial number via CMD.

 We will also share a Powershell Command to get the Windows PC’s serial number.

-1. First of all, search for Command Prompt on the Windows 10 search box.
+1. Search for Command Prompt on the Windows search box.

 Search for Command Prompt